 IPs screen laboratory data, pharmacy records, radiology reports, and patient charts daily to identify potential HAIs.
 When a case meets criteria, they classify it using standardized NHSN definitions, enter it into the reporting database, and investigate the circumstances.
 The resulting data drives prevention interventions, unit education, and required regulatory reporting.

-Research consistently shows that between 65–70% of CLABSIs and CAUTIs are preventable with appropriate bundle adherence — which is why IP-led prevention programs are tied directly to patient safety metrics and reimbursement.
+A widely cited 2016 review by Septimus and colleagues estimated that 65–70% of CLABSIs and CAUTIs are preventable with appropriate bundle adherence – which is why IP-led prevention programs are tied directly to patient safety metrics and reimbursement.

 Outbreak investigation